openvinotoolkit/nncf/docs/compression_algorithms/Sparsity.md

             "sparsity_target_epoch": 3, // Index of the epoch from which the sparsity level of the model will be equal to spatsity_target value
             "sparsity_freeze_epoch": 50, // Index of the epoch from which the sparsity mask will be frozen and no longer trained
             "multistep_steps": [10, 20], // A list of scheduler steps at which to transition to the next scheduled sparsity level (multistep scheduler only).
-            "multistep_sparsity_levels": [0.2, 0.5] //Levels of sparsity to use at each step of the scheduler as specified in the 'multistep_steps' attribute.
-The firstsparsity level will be applied immediately, so the length of this list should be larger than the length of the 'steps' by one."
+            "multistep_sparsity_levels": [0.2, 0.5, 0.7] // Levels of sparsity to use at each step of the scheduler as specified in the 'multistep_steps' attribute.
+The first sparsity level will be applied immediately, so the length of this list should be larger than the length of the 'steps' by one.
+The last sparsity level will function as the ultimate sparsity target, overriding the "sparsity_target" setting if it is present.
     },

     // A list of model control flow graph node scopes to be ignored for this operation - functions as a 'denylist'.
 Optional.